The Eureka Fripe Story

 2023

-With its 50 years of experience, Eureka is now one of the major players in second-hand sales in the world.
+With 50 years of experience, Eureka is now one of the major players in the global second-hand industry.

-A stock of more than 15 million clothes, subsidiaries on every continent and more than 80 stores around the world.
+A stock of more than 15 million garments, subsidiaries on every continent and over 80 shops worldwide.